vttale/nsec5/draft-vcelak-nsec5.md

 private key can compute the hash, but anyone with public key can verify the hash.

-In NSEC5, the original domain name is hashed twice:
+In NSEC5, the original domain name is hashed with the VRF:

 1. First, the domain name is hashed using a VRF keyed with the NSEC5 private key; the result is called the NSEC5 proof.
 Only an